NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 ## Steps to migrate

 > [!Note]
-> Visual Studio creates a backup of the project when the migration is initiated which allows you to [roll back to packages.config](#rolling-back-to-packagesconfig).
+> Visual Studio creates a backup of the project when the migration is initiated which allows you to [roll back to packages.config](#Steps-to-rollback-to-packages-config).

-1. Open a solution containing a package.config based project
+1. Open a solution containing a `packages.config` based project

 2. Right click on the `References` node or the `packages.config` file and select `Migrate packages.config to PackageReference...`

-3. The migrator analyzes the NuGet package references and attempts to categorize them into `Top-level dependencies` i.e. the NuGet packages that you explicitly installed v/s `Transitive dependencies` i.e. packages that were installed because one of your top-level NuGet package depends on it.
+3. The migrator analyzes the NuGet package references and attempts to categorize them into `Top-level dependencies` i.e. NuGet packages that you explicitly installed v/s `Transitive dependencies` i.e. packages that were installed because one of the top-level NuGet package depends on it.

 > [!Note]
 > PackageRefence format supports transitive package restore and dynamically resolves dependencies.
 This means transitive dependecies do not need to be installed explicitly.